scenerystack/community/docs/reference/api/scenery/RichTextLink.md

 # RichTextLink

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/rich-text/RichTextLink.ts](https://github.com/phetsims/scenery/blob/main/js/util/rich-text/RichTextLink.ts) for the most up-to-date information.

 ## Overview

 A link node in RichText - NOTE: This is NOT embedded for layout.
 Instead, link content will be added as children to this node,